Feedback About wiseGEEK Login

 What is a Tian?

 It is possible to include meat in a tian as well.
-Simply cook the meat thoroughly before adding to the dish.
-For example, crumbled hamburger makes an ideal ingredient for a tian that includes potatoes and green beans that are coated with a mushroom sauce.
+For example, hamburger could be cooked first, and then other items, like potatoes and green beans that are coated with a mushroom sauce, could be layerd on top.
 Chunks of diced chicken or turkey could also be used to great effect.

-An onion tian is a popular French dish that requires a few simple ingredients and a casserole dish.
+An onion tian is a popular French dish that requires a few simple ingredients.
 Many choose to use a clear dish, so that the beauty of the layers can be enjoyed along with the taste.
-A traditional onion tian is made with yellow beans, diced zucchini and green beans.
-Each of these three vegetables are cooked and layered in the dish, along with a layer of sautéed onions.
-The onions may be white, yellow, red, or purple.
+A traditional one is made with yellow beans, diced zucchini, and green beans, each of which is cooked and layered in the dish, along with a layer of sauteed onions of any color.
 In most cases, the more colorful the onions, the more attractive the appearance of the finished tian.
 For a topping, French fried onions or a simple breadcrumb layer works very well.
 From the sides, the colors of the beans and green vegetables are accentuated by the translucent nature of the onions.

 Tians are usually simple to make and prepare.
-With both plenty of flavor and visual appeal, a tian is the ideal way to dress up a meal while still keeping mealtime fun and casual.
+With both plenty of flavor and visual appeal, it is the ideal way to dress up a meal while still keeping mealtime fun and casual.

 calpat